ibm-informix/java_drda_HelloWorld/README.md

 [Data Server JDBC (DRDA) Download](http://www-01.ibm.com/support/docview.wss?uid=swg21363866)

  * Step 3: Use gradle to build a war file.

+ * Step 4: Update the manifest.yml to match the name, host, and domain of your Bluemix application.

- * Step 4: Push application to Bluemix using CloudFoundry CLI.
+ * Step 5: Push application to Bluemix using CloudFoundry CLI.

 ###Option 2: Run locally